Impact of dispersal on the stability of metapopulations: Introduction

 \section{Introduction}

-Spatial structure is an important factor in ecological systems.
-Many species occupy a system of patches that are linked together by dispersal, forming a spatial network called a metapopulation.
-Understanding the dynamics of metapopulations is essential for deciding which metapopulation spatial structure should be preserved or created, in order to allow for the persistence or the establishment of a specific species.
-Untangling the influence of dispersal on the stability and the structure of metapopulations is then a challenge in metapopulation biology.
+Many species occupy disconnected habitats that consist of individual patches linked by dispersal \citep{MacArthurWilson1967}.
+Understanding the dynamics of such species requires describing them as a meta-population that is formed of populations in the respective patches \citep{Levins1969,Hanski1999}.
+Untangling the influence of dispersal on the stability of such metapopulations is a major challenge.

+While the investigation of metapopulation dynamics classically relies on extinction-colonization models \citep{Hanski1998}, recent progress has been made by extending population-dynamical models to the metapopulation context.
+Dispersal in metapopulations has been found to be both stabilizing and destabilizing, depending on the intensity of dispersal \citep{BriggsHoopes2004}.
+It is generally thought that weak dispersal stabilizes metapopulations by generating asynchronous dynamics between patches \citep{Taylor1990,Ruxton1994,BriggsHoopes2004}, while strong dispersal is expected to destabilize metapopulations by promoting greater synchrony between patches \citep{Hastings1993,Ruxton1994}.
+However, it has been shown that metapopulation synchrony and stability may also be positively correlated \citep{Abbott2011}.
+Further, the influence of dispersal on stability is crucially mediated by local dynamics and dispersal behaviors \citep{Amarasekare1998,Amarasekare2004}.

+Dispersal behaviors are life history traits that affect the fitness of individuals in heterogeneous landscapes \citep{Dieckmann1999}.
+Although dispersal has long been modelled as a linear, density-independent behavior \citep{BascompteSole1994}, it now appears that density-dependent dispersal is a widespread strategy \citep{BowlerBenton2005}, that can appear as a result of eco-evolutionary dynamics \citep{Travis1999}.
+Dispersal-related behaviors take various forms, in all steps of dispersal: emigration, inter-patch movement and immigration \citep{BowlerBenton2005}.
+For instance, emigration can be triggered by an overcrowded patch and immigration can be enhanced or inhibited by a high density of conspecifics.
+While adaptive, these behaviors may also affect the dynamics of metapopulations and bring local populations on the edge of extinction \citep{Dieckmann1999}.